-Christian leaders can keep trying to re-direct the church on human power alone, but we will eventually run out of ideas.
-In fact, after only two decades of trying, we are already running out of ideas.
-The spirit is willing but the flesh needs more light.
-We have arrived at a time and place where only an intervention on our behalf can point us in the right direction.
-Only an intervention can give us what we need to move forward with clear eyes and a right spirit.
-Only an intervention can bring us to the humble place of obedience that God desires for the bride of Christ.
+Christian leaders can keep trying different things to weather the present storm, but the human mind will eventually run out of ideas.
+In fact, after only two decades of trying, people are already running out of ideas.
+The spirit is willing, but the flesh needs more light.
+We have arrived at a time and place where only an intervention on the church’s behalf, can point her in the right direction.
+Only an intervention can give the church what she needs to move forward with clear eyes, and a right spirit.
+Only an intervention can bring the church to a humble place of complete trust.
 We need an intervention!

-When we stop trying to ‘fix’ the church . . . when we admit that we don’t know how to ‘fix’ the church . . . when we can admit our powerlessness . . . when we get to that point . . . then we will be ready for God’s intervention on our behalf.
-That being said, I am an ordinary soul who must announce that, “An intervention has already occurred.”
-I’m someone who must say: God has given us what we need, before we knew that we needed it!
+When people stop trying to ‘fix’ the church; when we admit that we don’t know how to ‘fix’ the church; when we can admit our powerlessness – when we get to that point – then we will be ready for God’s intervention on our behalf.
+That being said, I believe an intervention is already underway.
+I don’t know the full extent of the intervention, but I believe God gives us what we need, before we know that we need it!

-God’s intervention on the church’s behalf includes three gifts for the church of tomorrow: a Clock, a Key, and a Net.
-No amount of human imagination could ever bring this intervention about!
+I know that we need a Clock, a Key, and a Net.
+I also know that no amount of human imagination could ever bring this intervention about!
 And that poses other questions that must be answered:

-Do we believe a true intervention is possible in today’s world?
-Or do we think interventions and revelations occurred only in the biblical past?
-If intervention and revelation is possible, to whom do we believe God’s Spirit should reveal?
-Should God’s Spirit intervene within our theological institutions of higher learning?
-If so, which of our theological schools of learning should God enter?
-In other words, which vein of the church universal should God approach?
-The Catholics?
-The Baptists?
-The Presbyterians?
-The Non-Denominationalists?
-Would it be for the best if God’s Spirit revealed a clock, a key, and a net to a successful, high-profile evangelist within Billy Graham’s family?
+Would it be for the best if God’s Spirit revealed a Clock, a Key, and a Net to a successful, high-profile evangelist within Billy Graham’s family?
 What about someone within the family of Jim Wallis?
 Or, Joel Osteen’s family?
 The Pope?
 Certainly all of these channels hold celebrity status in the world’s eyes.
-These people are spiritual mentors to whom many people turn for guidance.
+These people are spiritual mentors, to whom many people turn for guidance.
+Right?